kestra-io/terraform-deployments/README.md

 ## Running the Configuration

+> Note: the current version of this configuration assumes that you already have an IAM user roles with the corresponding policies to provisione AWS resources.

 ### Create the Secrets file
 Create a secrets file called secrets.tfvars and populate it with the follow secrets: